jorgejaramillo/theme-base/README.md

 # Theme BASE
-Welcome to Theme BASE. # theme-base
+Welcome to Theme BASE.
+This is a basic landings package for examples based on Bootstrap 4, optimized for SEO.

+Creator: www.jorgejaramillo.com
+Youtube Channel: www.youtube.com/jorgejaramillocom

+2020.